As a child

 As an artist

 Gorillas feature in many of Anthony’s books.
 He says, “I am fascinated by them and the contrast they represent – their huge strength and gentleness.
 They’re thought of as being very fierce creatures and they’re not.”
 Anthony’s illustrations also reveal his love of the Surrealist painters, whose pictures often depict strange, dreamlike scenes (look out for all the disguised bananas hidden in Anthony’s books!).
 When Anthony first has an idea for a picture book, he says, “it’s a strange combination of story and images.
 Deciding what will be illustrated on the pages of a book is like deciding on the scenes of a film.”
 Anthony has won many prizes for his work, including the Kate Greenaway Medal (twice) and the Kurt Maschler Award (three times).
 In 2000, he received the highest international honour for illustration, the Hans Christian Andersen Award, for his services to children’s literature – the first British illustrator to win the prize since 1956.
-On 9 June 2009 Anthony was announced as the sixth Children’s Laureate, an appointment that recognises the importance of exceptional children’s writing in creating the ‘readers of tomorrow.’
+From 2009-2011 Anthony was the sixth Children’s Laureate, an appointment that recognises the importance of exceptional children’s writing in creating the ‘readers of tomorrow.’
 Speaking about this latest award, Anthony says, “I hope to encourage more children to discover and love reading, but I want to focus particularly on the appreciation of picture books….
 Picture books are for everybody at any age, not books to be left behind as we grow older.
 The best ones leave a tantalising gap between the pictures and the words, a gap that is filled by the reader's imagination, adding so much to the excitement of reading a book.”

 Things you didn't know about Anthony Browne